 Communication, Assessments and Reviews

-At the end of each term every teacher will review what is being provided for children with SEND.
-The needs of the school and certain individuals we are concerned about can also be raised at the school’s PRISM (Planning Review Individual Support Meeting)
+At the end of each term every teacher will review what is being provided for their children with SEND.
+The class teachers will have a review meeting to update their class Provision Map.

 How will the school keep me informed about my child’s progress?